roboracingleague/robodrone/README.md

 #### 1.2.3 RC receptor
-Connect Frsky XM+ to Pixhawk (use connector privided with Pixhawk and solder to Frsky XM+)
+Connect Frsky XM+ to Pixhawk (use connector provided with Pixhawk and solder to Frsky XM+)

 #### 1.2.4 QGround Control settings
 Connect your computer to Pixhawk (via micro usb)